chiku-samugari/papply/README.markdown

 chapters, it accepts 6 different formats.
 In my own programming activity, I only use form format.

-The third point is the combination of the extended `#'` and the SETF operator.
-It is not working correctly for now because I completely forgot that (SETF FOO) is also a varid function name in Common Lisp.

 ## Author and License

 Author : chiku (Takehiko Nawata, samugari.penguin@gmail.com)